 My younger son really enjoyed the Fagaras Citadel, so if you are visiting Brasov with kids, know that there is a cool wooden see-saw inside the walls here and plenty of ice cream outside along with swans to feed.

 Cluj Napoca is one of the most modern, developed cities in Romania.
-We visit regularly for the airport and modern shopping malls but I don’t think it’s much of a tourist draw in itself although there are some stunning places nearby.
-Cluj Napoca is still in Transylvania and is 274 Km from Brasov.
-To get to Cluj Napoca from Brasov by road you’re looking at a 4-4.5 hour drive.
+We visit regularly for the airport and modern shopping malls but I don’t think it’s much of a tourist draw in itself although other than for the Old Town and churches.
+There are some stunning places nearby.

 Brasov is an easy drive from Bucharest at only 170 Km.
 You could also take the train.